-The Registrar of Lobbyists is mandated by the Lobbyists Registration Act (LRA) to publish an annual report, which is tabled as a public document in the BC Legislature.
+The Registrar of Lobbyists is mandated by the Lobbyists Transparency Act (LTA) to publish an annual report, which is tabled as a public document in the BC Legislature.

 The annual report describes the successes and challenges of the previous year and provides statistics on lobbying activities.
-The report also describes the compliance strategies utilized by our Office to enforce BC’s LRA.
+The report also describes the compliance strategies utilized by our Office to enforce BC’s LTA.

 The following annual reports are available in PDF format.
 Contact us if you would like to request a paper copy of our most recent annual report.

 |2010-2011 Annual Report||Lobbyists in British Columbia are regulated by the Lobbyists Registration Act (LRA), which is enforced by the British Columbia Office of the Registrar of Lobbyists (ORL).
 To promote transparent and accountable government decision-making, the LRA requires lobbyists to register in an online, public registry maintained by the ORL.
 Members of the public can view the registry to learn who is attempting to influence government decisions, and on what issues.|

 |2011-2012 Annual Report||Two years ago, the new Lobbyists Registration Act (“LRA”) came into force, ushering in new disclosure requirements and conflict of interest rules, broadening the definition of lobbying, lowering registration thresholds and expanding enforcement powers for the Registrar.|

 |2012-2013 Annual Report||At the same time, the ORL also launched an online lobbyists registry, beginning a new era of transparency in several aspects of government decision-making.
 For the first time, B.C. citizens could search the registry and see who was lobbying which public officials regarding what issues.|